Erik Ruin

 Erik Ruin (born Erik Reuland, April 15, 1978) is a visual and theatrical artist living in Philadelphia, Pennsylvania.
-Known for his use of papercuttings, printmaking, and shadow puppetry to convey political themes, Ruin's distinctive style has appeared in several books, art exhibitions, and as a featured member of the Justseeds Artists' Cooperative.
+Known for his use of papercuttings, printmaking, and shadow puppetry to convey political themes, Ruin's style has appeared in several books, art exhibitions, and as a founding member of the Justseeds Artists' Cooperative.

 Early life and education

 Born in Michigan, Reuland grew up in the Detroit metropolitan area.
-His first immersion into counterculture was during his teens the U.S. punk rock scene where he picked up the nickname Erik Ruin.
+His first immersion into counterculture was during his teens in the U.S. punk rock scene where he picked up the nickname Erik Ruin.
 He became interested in art while living in Baltimore, Maryland and began making shadow puppet shows after moving to New Orleans.
-Shadow puppetry gave Ruin an outlet to participate and perform as a non-musician in a community that was otherwise rooted in underground music.
-Making puppet theatre also gave Ruin voice in his developing political ideas, particularly anarchism.

 Ruin's first work as a printmaker was as a stencil artist using spray paint, and then block printing after an internship with the Bread & Puppet Theater.
-Bread & Puppet also induced the elements of cantastoria and other forms of 2-D and banner theatre into his work, adding to his artistic and performative repertoire.
-For several years he compiled his writings and prints in his annual publication Trouble In Mind, which gained notoriety in American zine culture.
+Bread & Puppet also induced the elements of cantastoria and other forms of 2-D and banner theatre into his work.
+For several years he compiled his writings and prints in his annual publication Trouble In Mind.
 Ruin returned to the Midwest in the early 2000s, before relocating to Philadelphia in 2007.